MaxKruse/TabletDriver/README.md

 >**v0.3.0**
 >- VMulti installer now has a GUI
 >   - Open from main window or at `\bin\VMulti Installer GUI.exe`
 >   - One click install & uninstall
 >   - Can detect if it is already installed
->- Display area editor will adjust to display changes
 >- XP-Pen Deco 02 configuration ([mat32323](https://github.com/mat32323))
 >- Huion HS64 configuration ([InfinityGhost](https://github.com/InfinityGhost))
+>- Display area editor will adjust to display changes
+>- Driver will restart on system resume
+>   - Ex: Sleep, hibernation, unlocking

 [**View all changelogs**](docs/changelog.md)